 \section{Introduction}

-Large Language Models (LLMs) are getting increasingly better at understanding language \citep{devlin2018bert, radford2019language, raffel2020exploring, zhang2022opt, ouyang2022training, touvron2023llama} which can be implicitly seen by their improving performance on various language understanding benchmarks \citep{wang2018glue, wang2019superglue}.
-Auto-regressive LLMs including encoder-decoder models like BART \cite{lewis2019bart} and T5 \cite{raffel2020exploring} and decoder only models like GPT \citep{radford2018improving, radford2019language, brown2020language, zhang2022opt, touvron2023llama} have been scaled to billions of parameters to improve their language understanding capabilities.
-With increasing model sizes, the model also gets increasingly better at learning from context and can just be prompted with few examples rather than fine-tuning to do downstream task \citep{brown2020language, liu2023pre}.
+Large Language Models (LLMs) are getting increasingly better at understanding language \citep{devlin2018bert, radford2019language, raffel2020exploring, zhang2022opt, ouyang2022training, touvron2023llama} which can be seen by their improving performance on various language understanding benchmarks \citep{wang2018glue, wang2019superglue}.
+Auto-regressive LLMs including encoder-decoder models like BART \cite{lewis2019bart} and T5 \cite{raffel2020exploring} and decoder-only models like GPT \citep{radford2018improving, radford2019language, brown2020language, zhang2022opt, touvron2023llama} have been scaled to billions of parameters to improve their language understanding capabilities.
+With increasing model sizes, the models also gets increasingly better at learning from context and can just be prompted with few examples rather than fine-tuning to do downstream task \citep{brown2020language, liu2023pre}.

 Even with this unprecedented yet implicit evidence of increasing language understanding capability of LLMs, these models still fail simple linguistic tests on understanding negation and quantifiers \citep{jang2023can, kalouli2022negation, michaelov2022rarely}.
 Understanding negation and quantifiers is challenging for language models because the presence of a single negating or quantifying word can drastically change the meaning of the sentence.
-Also, such sentences are very infrequently used in pre-training text corpora \citep{jimenez2020corpora, michaelov2022rarely}, which makes it hard for the models to account for such situations.
-Due to this, actual comprehension of \textit{negation} or \textit{quantifier} words is overpowered by the statistical probability of co-occurrence of words which makes it challenging for language models to deal with these situations.
+Also, such sentences are infrequently used in pre-training text corpora \citep{jimenez2020corpora, michaelov2022rarely}, which makes it hard for the models to account for such situations.
+Due to this, actual comprehension of \textit{negation} or \textit{quantifier} words is overpowered by the larger context of the sentence, which makes it challenging for language models to deal with these situations.

-We focus on one specific linguistic phenomenon - quantifiers.
+We focus on one specific linguistic phenomenon, which is the use of \textit{quantifiers}.
 Quantifiers are words that usually occur before a noun to express the quantity of an object \cite{kalouli2022negation}.
 The presence of different quantifiers can make statements semantically very different from each other.
-It can be seen in the following example:
+It can be seen from the following example:

 In the above example, two different quantifiers \textit{all} and \textit{no} when applied to the sets P and Q end up in polar opposite meanings as can be seen on the right side of respective equations. \textit{All Ps are Qs} means that all objects in the set P belong to the set Q, whereas \textit{No Ps are Qs} means that P and Q are mutually exclusive sets.
 This minor distinction in the sentence has a drastic effect on the relationship between P and Q.